 “This is the first tummy I have seen that looks like mine.”

 “I have the same problem with my stomach protruding way out.”

-Concentrate on getting healthy in a sensible time frame – + regaining meaningful body confidence (that’s a body that’s strong + works right, as well as looks good!)
+Concentrate on getting healthy in a sensible time frame – and regaining meaningful body confidence (that’s a body that’s strong and works right, as well as looks good!)

-Rushing things, launching into punishing workouts + exercise that’s not modified for mums’ bodies in their compromised state will be counterproductive + damaging!
+Rushing things, launching into punishing workouts and exercise that’s not modified for mums’ bodies in their compromised state will be counterproductive and damaging!